 Why Is Milk Part of School Meals?

-A 2017 study showed 77 percent of daily milk consumption for low-income children aged 5-18 came from the national school meals programs, underscoring the importance of school meals and milk as part of them to help children meet their nutritional needs for growth and development.
-Because most age groups fall short in meeting daily milk and dairy recommendations, school meals are an opportunity to help close the gap and bring students closer to nutrient recommendations for calcium, vitamin D and other nutrients provided by milk.
+According to U.S. Department of Agriculture (USDA) data, school meals are the richest source of dairy in children’s diets.
+A 2017 study showed 77% of daily milk consumption and 70% of total dairy consumption for low-income children aged 5-18 came from the national school meals programs, underscoring the importance of school meals and milk’s role in helping children meet their nutritional needs for growth and development.
+Because most children and adolescents don’t meet daily dairy recommendations, school meals can help close the gap and bring students closer to nutrient recommendations for calcium, vitamin D, potassium and other nutrients provided by milk.